rafi-gemhar33/rails-notes/ruby/9_collection_and_container_objects.md

 - array is an ordered collection
 - Hashes store objects in a key and a value pair.
  - Any Ruby object can serve as a hash key and/or value
-  - hashes exhibit a kind of “meta-index” property
+  - hashes exhibit a kind of "meta-index" property
 ```rb
 hash.each_with_index {|(key,value),i|  ### 1
   puts "Pair #{i} is: #{key}/#{value}"